jarkin0513/jarkin0513/README.md

 - 👋 Hi, I’m @jarkin0513
 - 👀 I’m interested in computer science and engineering.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python and c++.
 - 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me: jarkin1@hotmail.com
+- 📫 How to reach me: jarkin1@hotmail.com  / jarkin@uiowa.edu

 I am a sophomore at the University of Iowa getting my Bachelor of Science and Engineering, Computer Science and Engineering.